-With the synchronization function you can synchronize your Vivaldi browser data across multiple computers.
+With the synchronisation function you can synchronise your Vivaldi browser data across multiple devices.
 Continue reading to learn how to:

 - Get started;

 - Delete your browser data.